What do biodynamic wines have to do with leadership in a thriving corporation?

 Regeneration = Learning from Challenges

-Biodynamic winemakers build up their soils so that they automatically thrive without having to re-create every season, learning as issues arise.
+Biodynamic winemakers build up their soils so that they automatically thrive without having to recreate every season.
+They learn as issues arise.
 Corporations that keep reinventing the wheel are wasting resources.
-Better to learn and grow.
+It’s better to learn and grow.

 What Biodynamics Teaches Us About Corporate Healthy Growth

 Organizations, like vineyards, are living ecosystems.
-Getting corporate culture in synch with the natural flow of human will lead to strong innovation, efficient operations, effective strategy, and sustainable growth.
+Aligning corporate culture with the natural flow of human will lead to strong innovation, efficient operations, effective strategy, and sustainable growth.
 Having been a corporate innovation executive and now a Sommelier, I can clearly see the connection between curating the best wines and curating the best ways to run a brand.

 Why Biodynamic Wines Belong at Corporate Events

 Organizations thrive when culture is nurtured, diversity is valued, and cycles are respected.
 That’s why biodynamic wines are more than just delicious.
-They are a metaphor for resilience.
-A corporate wine event that features biodynamic selections can spark conversations about innovation, sustainability, and shared growth.
-Guided by a professional sommelier, your team not only learns about wine but also experiences the joy of connection.
-Ready to create a corporate event with impact?
-Let’s design it together.”
+They serve as a metaphor for resilience.
+A corporate wine event featuring biodynamic selections can spark conversations about innovation, sustainability, and shared growth.
+Guided by a professional sommelier, your team will not only learn about wine but also experience the joy of connection.

 Michael Perman at C’EST WHAT?
 Wine and Sensory, www.cestwhatwine.com, michael@cestwhat.org.